5l1v3r1/Acer_Chromebook-C740/README.md

 This repository is created for To share with me knowledge and everything is done for educational purposes.
 I take no responsibility whatsoever over other users' responsibility and I urge no one to use these methods to bypass and remotely lock the chromebook.

-All photos is taken with a Google Pixel 4 phone

 ![Screenshot](.pictures/banner.jpg)
 ![Screenshot](.pictures/banner_2.jpg)